In August of 2017, IEEE members, staff, and volunteers met in Sydney, Australia to attend IEEE Sections Congress.

 Connecting Startups and Industry: How Sections Can Help – Simay Akar

 Can Sections Congress be a tool that young professionals and students can leverage to help their careers?
-In this presentation, Committee member of MGA Membership Recruitment and Recovery and WIE Liaison Simay Akar described how IEEE Sections, Young Professionals and students can collaborate to connect to entrepreneurship to industry.
-Akar encouraged activities to promote awareness, utilizing university resources, startup incubators, events, competitions and more.
+In this presentation, Committee members of MGA Membership Recruitment and Recovery and WIE Liaison Simay Akar described how IEEE Sections, Young Professionals, and students can collaborate to connect to entrepreneurship to industry.
+Akar encouraged activities to promote awareness, utilizing university resources, startup incubators, events, competitions, and more.

 Simay Akar has been an active IEEE volunteer since 2007, serving in multiple leadership roles and working closely with multiple societies and initiatives within the organization to help people, especially women and students, better leverage the tools that the IEEE provides to its members in order to further their careers in engineering or engineering-driven startups.

 Building Technical Communities Through Entrepreneurship Activities in India – Amit Kumar